matija-hustic/rba-zadatak/readme.md

   - for example object ids can be technical (for use in database joins) and business (for use in application logic)
   - instead of the two functions being fulfilled by a single id, it often makes sense to decouple the functions by having separate technical and business ids
   - db ids are usually technical data that should not propagate outside of backend
-  - **TODO** for this reason use different objects on fe-be and be-db interfaces: DTOs and DBO, respectively
+  - **TODO** for this reason use different objects on fe-be and be-db interfaces: DTOs and DBOs, respectively
 - respect rest conventions when defining endpoints
   - https://restfulapi.net/http-methods/
   - https://www.google.com/search?client=firefox-b-d&q=rest+methods